TypeCombinator/uit/README.md

 - Simple and easy-to-understand code
 - Fewer branches and better performance, e.g. there's no branch in the `uit::idslist::push_back` method
 - Pointers to pointers are no longer required, even the hlist (`uit::isdlist`) is no exception
+- For `uit::dlist` and `uit::sdlist`, nodes can be directly removed without holding the original linked list
 - Truly zero overhead
 - No macros